forcedotcom/mcp-hosted/README.md

 This feature is currently in open **Beta**, enabling customers to opt-in to test this feature set before the GA release.
 Please submit feedback through this repo’s **[Issues](../../issues)** to help us refine configuration, authentication, and runtime behavior before GA.

-- 🧩 **Connectivity & Authentication Help** – Use the issue form titled **“🔐 Cannot Connect / Authentication Help”** if you encounter trouble connecting your MCP client.
+- 🔐 **Connectivity & Authentication Help** – Use the issue form titled **“🔐 Cannot Connect / Authentication Help”** if you encounter trouble connecting your MCP client.
 - 🐞 **Bug or Documentation Fix** – Use the relevant template under **New Issue**.
 - 💡 **Feature Ideas or Requests** – We welcome thoughtful suggestions through the **Feature Request** form.
+We want to know what you are trying to do that does not appear to be possible with the current feature set.